Hanoi Train Street: As a tourist attraction

-The train street has reopened in early 2023 for tourists.
+The train street reopened in early 2023 for tourists.
 Visitors frequently gather at locations including the intersection at the North side near P.Trần Phú close to old quarter or South side near Ng.222 Đ.Lê Duẩn.
 Both sides are crowded with local cafes on sides indicating the train timetable.
 Tourists could also request train passing by time from cafe in advance.
-Usually there are over 7 trains passing by from 7 am to 11 pm.
+Usually there are around seven trains passing by from 7 am to 11 pm.

 Hanoi Train Street has seen a growth in local businesses since it became popular with world tourists.
 As the number of visitors increased, many residents around the area turned their houses into businesses for selling drinks, food, and handmade souvenirs.
 Many small cafes populate the street, including Cafe Đường Tàu and Cafe Ga Đông Hương.

-The railway line that runs along the North-South railway was built by the French in 1902 during their colonial rule of Vietnam.
+The railway line that runs along the north–south railway was built by the French in 1902 during their colonial rule of Vietnam.
 Hanoi Train Street was originally home to railway workers and their families since 1956.
 Houses around the area were built as collective housing for the employees.
 In recent years, the street attracted widespread recognition and eventually became a tourist attraction, with various cafes and small businesses along the street.

 Tourists can safely watch the train from the outdoor seating areas of the local cafes; owners will typically move their stools closer to the wall and advise patrons to do so as the train approaches.
 Many will also post train times on chalk boards in their establishments.